Death Is Not The End

 “If you’re talking about the big bald vamp who was barking orders, I set his ass on fire in the living room a little while ago.”
 Tara sassed.

 A smug little smirk lined the vampire’s lips, “Thanks, Cupcake.”

 “You’re welcome- tramp, but if you shove me again, I’ll barbecue ya ass too.”

 “So what now..?”
 Franklin threw his hands in the air in helpless disbelief.

 Pam shrugged while plucking more of Nan’s flesh from her cleavage.

 “Did Liam tell you anything else?”
-Eggs asked Pam optimistically.
+Eggs asked, still optimistic.

-Godric was elated to see Pam, as he regarded her, he could tell she was malnourished but was pleased that she was free from her confinements, he could relax completely now.
-Pamela’s cold-heart sank at the sight of her King sitting in a filthy cell, caged like an animal.
+Pam regarded her handsome grandsire’s elated expression as she approached the window and cold-heart sank at the sight of her King sitting in a filthy cell, caged like an animal.
 Her King, her Grand-Sire belonged on his throne, surrounded by fancy objects and beautiful people.